Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Introduction

-However, our method differs significantly from existing NHQM approaches.
-The fundamental distinction is in constructing a finite-dimensional non-Hermitian Hamiltonian $H$ matrix---a step we call ``non-Hermitization.''\footnote{This can also be viewed as breaking time-reversal symmetry in the basis.} This difference and its implications are discussed in Sec.~\ref{subsec:NHQM_differences}.
+However, my method differs significantly from existing NHQM approaches.
+The fundamental distinction is in constructing a finite-dimensional non-Hermitian Hamiltonian $H$ matrix---a step I call ``non-Hermitization.''
+This difference and its implications are discussed in Sec.~\ref{subsec:NHQM_differences}.

 The CERPE component of this study is also useful for continuum physics studies.
-Both Hamiltonian spectra and $\resolventamp$ can be interpolated, extrapolated, or emulated in the space of $\vectheta$ in the inhomogeneous {\schro} equations.
+Both Hamiltonian spectra and $\resolventamp$ can be interpolated, extrapolated, or emulated in the space of $\vectheta$ in the inhomogeneous \schro equations.
 The functionality of CERPE follows the same argument of existing emulators: they provide efficient interfaces for the users to access computationally expensive calculations with dramatically reduced computing costs~\cite{Zhang:2021jmi}.
 For example, with this emulator technology, model calibration and uncertainty quantification, particularly those based on Bayesian statistics, would become feasible for complex models and expensive calculations.

 In short, with CEE, continuum physics can potentially be extracted from bound-state-like calculations---an advantage of the NHQM methods.
 The CERPE further expands the functionality of such continuum physics calculations by reaching more users.